 - Blowing Rock Attraction – short, flat walkway to great views.

 - Tweetsie Railroad – Wild West theme park featuring a 3-mile train adventure plus live entertainment, amusement rides and Deer Park Zoo.
+See our experience on the Tweetsie Railroad here.

 - Grandfather Mountain (see above)